Aishwaryaschakote/Aishwaryaschakote/README.md

 # 🌸 About Me

-I'm **Aishwarya Chakote**, a final-year Computer Science Engineering student who loves turning ideas into real-world solutions through technology.
+Hi!
+I'm **Aishwarya Chakote**, a final-year Computer Science Engineering student who enjoys learning, building, and solving real-world problems through technology.

-I enjoy building projects that solve practical problems, whether it's developing web applications, exploring Machine Learning, working with IoT devices, or sharpening my problem-solving skills through DSA.
+My interests lie in **Software Development, Machine Learning, IoT, and Data Structures & Algorithms**.
+I love exploring new technologies and turning ideas into meaningful projects that create real impact.

-One of the most meaningful experiences in my journey has been leading a **Government of Karnataka funded innovation project**, where I worked with IoT and Machine Learning to build a smart irrigation system for grape cultivation.
+A highlight of my academic journey has been leading a **Government of Karnataka-funded NAIN 2.0 innovation project**, where I developed a **Smart Irrigation System for Grape Cultivation** using IoT and Machine Learning to help farmers make smarter irrigation decisions.

-I'm currently preparing for **Software Engineering roles** while continuously learning, building, and improving every day.

----

-# 🚀 What I'm Currently Working On

-- 🌱 Solving DSA problems consistently
-- 💻 Building real-world web applications
-- 🤖 Exploring Machine Learning concepts
-- 🎨 Improving UI/UX design skills
-- 📚 Learning React and strengthening development skills
-- 💼 Preparing for Software Engineering placements
+I'm someone who believes that every project is an opportunity to learn something new.
+I'm currently preparing for **IT roles**, continuously improving my technical skills, and excited to contribute to impactful products while growing as an Engineer.

 ---